PhoenixPlexCode/PhoenixAdult.bundle/docs/preferences.md

 # Preferences Definitions

 ## Male Actor Filter
- - Skips adding Male Actors
+ - Enable/Disable the adding of Male Actors

 ## Remove Obsolete Images
- - Enable/Disable removal of images no longer found in scrape from metadata when running "Refresh Metadata" Operation
+ - Enable/Disable removal of images no longer found in scrape from metadata when running the "Refresh Metadata" Operation

 ## Remove Stored Images
- - Enable/Disable removal of all stored images from metadata when running "Refresh Metadata" Operation
+ - Enable/Disable removal of all stored images from metadata when running the "Refresh Metadata" Operation
  - Can be used to address images persisting after a mismatch

 ## Prevent Automatic Matching
- - Enable/Disable manual override of automatic matching when running "Scan Library" Operation
+ - Enable/Disable manual override of automatic matching when running the "Scan Library" Operation
  - Large library additions may result in some scrapers to IP BAN (e.i.
 Data18)

 ## MetadataAPI